immunant/c2rust/README.md

 To generate a `Cargo.toml` template for a Rust binary, do this:

-    c2rust transpile --main myprog path/to/compile_commands.json
+    c2rust transpile --binary myprog path/to/compile_commands.json

-Where `--main myprog` tells the transpiler to use the `main` method from `myprog.rs` as the entry point.
+Where `--binary myprog` tells the transpiler to use the `main` method from `myprog.rs` as the entry point for a binary.

 The translated Rust files will not depend directly on each other like normal Rust modules.
 They will export and import functions through the C